MattHodge/matthodge.github.io/_drafts/publicspeaking.md

 The demos are done in front of a small group of colleagues that you know and work with closely, so this was a low barrier to entry for me to get started speaking to a group.

 :white_check_mark: Tip: Use small events where you are only a *little* uncomfortable to begin with.
-It's a good way to start pushing, but to not feel feel huge amounts of pressure as they are people you speak to regularly.
+It's a good way to start pushing yourself, but to not feel feel huge amounts of pressure as they are people you speak to regularly.

 # Speak often